mfactory-lab/sv-manager/README.md

             0.0.0.0 <- HERE
 ````

-##How to use
+## How to use

-###from local machine
+### from local machine

 1. make sure you have access to you validator node as a root user via [ssh-key](https://www.cyberciti.biz/faq/ubuntu-18-04-setup-ssh-public-key-authentication/)
 2. configure hosts.yaml
 3. start playbook

 ansible-playbook install_validator.yaml -v

 if you run an ubuntu server with more or less standard configuration than in few minutes
-your validator node should be up, and you can observe your metrics on [our metrics dashboard][7]
+your validator node should be up, and you can observe your metrics on [our metrics dashboard](https://solana.thevalidators.io)

-###from Validator Node
+### from Validator Node

 coming soon!

-##Which functions are supported
+## Which functions are supported

 ### Install Validator Node

 ansible-playbook pb_install_validator.yaml -v

 ### Update Solana Version